-16.01 Grants and Charitable Donations
+15.01 Grants and Charitable Donations

-The Board may approve grants or charitable donations to individuals or organizations for purposes consistent with the Objects (Subsection 2.01) and/or Values and Principles (Subsection 2.04) of the RTAM Bylaws and where there is alignment with the RTAM Strategic Plan.
-The donation should serve to enhance the profile of RTAM, specifically and retired teachers generally.
+The Board may approve grants or charitable donations to individuals or organizations for purposes consistent with the Objects and Values and Principles of the Bylaws and where there is alignment with the RTAM Strategic Plan.
+The donation should serve to enhance the profile of RTAM specifically, and retired teachers generally.

-16.02 Commemorative Donations
+15.02 Commemorative Donations